 Q: What exactly is the Net Investment Income Tax?

-A: The Net Investment Income Tax is a tax that considers your investment gains.
-This includes things like dividends, interest, and capital gains.
-This tax rate is different for every investor.
-For example, if you invest $50,000 into your portfolio, you will pay this tax at 14 percent.
+A: The Net Investment Income tax considers your investment gains, including dividends, interest, and capital gains.
+The tax rate is different for every investor.
+For example, investing $50,000 in your portfolio will pay this tax at 14 percent.

 Q: How does the Net Investment Income Tax affect you as an investor?